Aaron Spelling: Career

 Thomas-Spelling Productions was a television production company formed by comedian Danny Thomas and producer Aaron Spelling on April 15, 1966, as a partnership with 24 properties.
 Thomas continued his existing partnership, T&L Productions, with Sheldon Leonard.
 The company adapted its name by July 18, 1966, when it announced the financial involvement of ABC with its first show, Range (later Rango), a half-hour comedy western starring Tim Conway and its rented space on Desilu Productions' Gower lot.
 ABC also picked up another show for a pilot, just in an outline treatment, in The Guns of Will Sonnett.
 Thomas-Spelling Productions' active operations ended with the last season of The Mod Squad in 1972.
 Spelling formed a new partnership with Leonard Goldberg, Spelling-Goldberg Productions.

 Beginning in 1965, Spelling began producing successful television shows including The Mod Squad, The Rookies, Family, Charlie's Angels, Fantasy Island, The Love Boat, Dynasty, Beverly Hills, 90210 (which starred his daughter Tori), Melrose Place, 7th Heaven, Charmed, Jane's House and Sunset Beach.
-Spelling founded Spelling Entertainment in 1965, alongside partnerships with comedian/actor Danny Thomas (Thomas-Spelling Productions, 1966–1972), and television/film producer Leonard Goldberg (Spelling-Goldberg Productions, 1972–1986) He produced the unsuccessful situation comedy The San Pedro Beach Bums in 1977.
+Spelling founded Spelling Entertainment in 1965, alongside partnerships with comedian/actor Danny Thomas (Thomas-Spelling Productions, 1966–1972), and television/film producer Leonard Goldberg (Spelling-Goldberg Productions, 1972–1986) He produced the unsuccessful sitcom The San Pedro Beach Bums in 1977.

 In 2004, Spelling was portrayed in two television movies: Dan Castellaneta portrayed Spelling in Behind the Camera: The Unauthorized Story of Charlie's Angels, and Nicholas Hammond portrayed Spelling in television movie Dynasty: The Making of a Guilty Pleasure.

 Personal life

-Spelling married actress Carolyn Jones in 1953, in California when he was 30 and she was 23.
+Spelling married actress Carolyn Jones in 1953, when he was 30 and she was 23.
 They divorced in 1964.
 He briefly dated actress Jill Haworth when he was 42 and she was 19.
-Spelling married Candy Gene (née Marer) in 1968 when he was 45 and she was 23.
+Spelling married the former Candy Marer in 1968 when he was 45 and she was 23.
 The couple had daughter Tori in 1973 and son Randy in 1978.

-In 1988, Spelling bought the 6 acre property of Bing Crosby's former Los Angeles house.
+In 1988, Spelling bought the 6 acre property of Bing Crosby's former Los Angeles mansion.
 He demolished the property and built a 123-room home on the lot in 1991.
-Known as "The Manor", it has 56500 ft2 of floor space and as of 2006 was the largest single-family home in Los Angeles.
+Known as "The Manor," it has 56500 ft2 of floor space and as of 2006 was the largest single-family home in Los Angeles.
 Spelling's widow Candy listed the home for sale in 2008 for $150 million.
-Heiress Petra Ecclestone ultimately purchased the property for $85 million in 2011 through a brokered agreement that was developed by Brandon Davis, the brother of Jason Davis and grandson of wealthy industrialist, Marvin Davis.
+Heiress Petra Ecclestone ultimately purchased the property for $85 million in 2011 through a brokered agreement that was developed by Brandon Davis, the brother of Jason Davis and grandson of wealthy industrialist Marvin Davis.

 In 1992, Candy, Spelling's second wife, commissioned pinball manufacturer Data East to produce a personalized table as a gift to Spelling.
 The game, a modified version of Data East's Lethal Weapon 3 table, has since appeared publicly at collector's expos.